Sirrine-Jonathan/fog-of-war/technical-specifications.md

 }
 ```

+### Elimination and Ghost Territory
+- When a player's general is captured, they are eliminated:
+  - All player territory becomes neutral (TILE_EMPTY)
+  - Army counts on their former territory are halved
+  - ghostTerrain records the eliminated player's index for those tiles
+  - General position set to -1
+  - Player marked as eliminated

 ### Victory Conditions
 - Game ends when only 1 player remains (others eliminated)
 - Player eliminated when their general is captured